fdonnet/dapper-sql-generator/README.md

 We dev this tool to help us in a real project.
 So it will help us for sure but we cannot guarantee it will help you ;).
 ## Goals
-Use your Visual Studio Database Project (SSDT) to generate boring stuff to code. (good tables defintion => good stuff generation)
+Use your Visual Studio Database Project (SSDT) to generate boring stuff to code. (good tables definition => good generation)

 **Based on your tables definition and your generator configuration:**
 - Generate all the standard stored procedures